DETAILED ACTION

 Siddle and Deluxe Punch Shield are both considered to be analogous because they are in the same field of blocking pads.
 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have substitute or modified the edges of the blocking pad of Siddle with another type of edge (rounded) and handles (ergonomic), as taught by Deluxe Punch Shield, to obtain the predictable results of blocking blows and/or to provide a better user experience, for example, by minimizing the chances of cuts or other injuries resulting from more squared edges and by making use of the pad easier with less strain on the hands.

 Siddle describes the use of the blocking pad to provide shelter against an individual under surveillance; however, Siddle does not explicitly teach the individual is a special individual with behavioral health issues or de-escalation.
 Sanders teaches a method of utilizing a blocking pad in a potentially violent situations involving special individuals with behavioral health issues.
-Sanders introduction and paragraphs bridging pp. 217-218, among others, describe minimizing the use of restraints is a key goal for all services for people with intellectual disabilities, de-escalation of violent episodes, and that extensive training consisting of lecture, demonstration and practice was provided to all employees on ‘Extraordinary Blocking’ techniques as an alternative to restraint of people with intellectual disabilities (i.e., individual with behavioral health issues) including the use of a baseball umpires shield (blocking pad) that was soft yet sturdy with handle on the back that protects arms and legs to de-escalate situations and avoid the need for restraints.
+Sanders introduction and paragraphs bridging pp. 217-218, among others, describe minimizing the use of seclusion and restraints is a key goal for all services for people with intellectual disabilities, de-escalation of violent episodes, and that extensive training consisting of lecture, demonstration and practice was provided to all employees on ‘Extraordinary Blocking’ techniques as an alternative to restraint of people with intellectual disabilities (i.e., individual with behavioral health issues) including the use of a baseball umpires shield (blocking pad) that was soft yet sturdy with handle on the back that protects arms and legs to de-escalate situations and avoid the need for restraints.

 In addition, to the extent that Sanders lacks a teaching of receiving an alert of a potentially violent situation involving a special individual with behavioral health issues, Sanders teaches employees were instructed to call for assistance when clients were experiencing the very early stages of difficulties.
 Imminent restraints could then be avoided with the additional support to assist in deescalating the situation.
 Managers were also able to observe employees in difficult situations and give positive feedback and/or offer coaching and guidance.
 This schedule of additional support was available through the week and at night.
 At any given moment, a direct care employee could look at the on-call schedule and contact a manager for support, see, e.g., p.
 218, col. 1, 2nd full ¶.
 Therefore, Sanders teaches managers received alerts of potential violent situation with the special individual and direct care employees were trained to retrieve blocking pads for extraordinary blocking technique to deescalate the situation.